Transit Safety Resources

 SJSU Safe Ride Program

 The SJSU Safe Ride program is a service dedicated to providing a ride to students, faculty, and staff to provide a safe alternative to walking alone at night!
+This program is only offered during the Fall and Spring semesters.

 The radius is as follows: